RAINBOW ANIMAL ASSISTED THERAPY

 Can any dog be a therapy dog?

-A good therapy dog may be any breed or size.
-The key to the dog’s ability to be a successful therapy dog is its temperament.
+The key to any dog’s ability to be a successful therapy dog is its temperament.
 In general, a good therapy dog is responsive to its owner as well as other people, has good manners, is willing to learn new things, and doesn’t become overly stressed in new situations.
-Therapy dogs must be friendly, gentle, enjoy human contact and is content being petted and handled.
+Therapy dogs must be friendly and gentle, enjoy human contact, and feel content being petted and handled.

 To be eligible, dogs must be 12 months or older, have lived in a permanent home for at least 6 months, should respond to basic obedience commands (sit, down, stay, etc.), and be able to walk on a loose lead.
 Dogs must also be healthy and up-to-date on all vaccinations.